 Irvine's origins date back to the 12th century, when the settlement was given burgh status by Hugh de Morville, Great Constable of Scotland, and was Scotland's Military Capital.
 Irvine subsequently acquired a reputation as a centre of learning and as such was praised by James Boswell and Daniel Defoe.
 Edgar Allan Poe went to school in Irvine's kirkgate.
 As well as such cerebral pursuits, the town can be credited with a number of inventions, such as the Pneumatic Tyre.
 Two of the town's streets, Burns Street and Burns Crescent, are a reminder that Robert Burns once worked in a flax mill there.
-The mill was located on the Glasgow Vennel, a conservation area, and the cottage where he stayed while working there has been turned into a museum.
+The mill was located on the Glasgow Vennel, a conservation area, and there is a museum in the town devoted to Burns.

 Map of the area.